-This new, luxury residential-led development is based on an initial concept by PLP Architecture (at the planning stage), which was then developed by Axis Architects (throughout the technical stages); AKT II has worked with Axis Architects to realise the design, for developer Fenton Whelan.
+This new, luxury residential-led development is based on an initial concept by PLP Architecture at planning stage, which was then developed through technical stages by Axis Architects.
+AKT II has worked with the latter studio to realise the design, for developer Fenton Whelan.

 A layered composition of mixed uses that integrates into complicated existing conditions.

-AKT II’s structural solution establishes the stepped, ten-storey volume amidst main roads, adjoined third-party structures, and the London Underground’s live Central Line railway tunnels, which pass closely to Park Modern’s foundations.
-Despite this complex context, the diverse mix of uses is resolved with a rationalised frame and grid, for material efficiency and spatial functionality.
+AKT II’s structural solution establishes the stepped, ten-storey volume amidst main roads, adjoined third-party structures, and the London Underground’s live Central Line railway tunnels – which pass closely from park Modern’s foundations.
+Despite this complex context, the required mixed-uses are resolved with a rationalised structural frame and grid that together deliver maximum spatial functionality and material efficiency.

-The programme integrates into London’s upmarket Bayswater district, with spectacular views over Kensington Gardens and Hyde Park.
-The scheme provides 57 residences, ranging up to a penthouse, together with a spa, a gym, a 25-metre pool, and a 16 space cinema.
-Two floors of private healthcare facilities, and several public retail spaces, are also integrated throughout the upper basement and ground level respectively.
+Park Modern integrates into the city’s upmarket Bayswater district and offers spectacular views across the adjacent Kensington Gardens and Hyde Park.
+The scheme provides 57 residences, ranging up to a level nine penthouse apartment, together with shared facilities including a spa, a gym, a 25-metre pool and a 16-seat cinema.
+The development also integrates two floors of private healthcare facilities, and a restaurant space, across the upper-basement and ground levels respectively.

-The superstructure gradually steps back to form the residential terraces and to allow greater daylight to the ground-level realm.
-Numerous subtle transfer elements together achieve this finely grained massing with just reinforced-concrete, and no post-tensioning, throughout; this materiality allows a simple and cost-efficient construction, and enhances the flexibility for ‘punching’ MEP services through the floors.
-All columns are coordinated into the interior layouts, for the best possible floorspace and outward views.
+The superstructure is set back gradually at several levels to create the numerous residential terraces and to permit more daylight to the surrounding ground-level realm.
+Many subtle transfer elements, including transfer walls, ‘walking’ blade columns and localised slab thickening, together deliver this finely grained massing with just reinforced-concrete throughout and without any need for post tensioning.
+This materiality allows a simpler, cost-efficient construction, and enhances the flexibility for where services installations can punch through the slabs.
+The column grid is also coordinated carefully within the many unique interior layouts, for the best possible floor space and outward views.

-In one corner, the lower levels oversail an adjacent substructure while remaining totally supported on Park Modern’s frame.
-An adjacent, private residential mews is also carefully interfaced into the new construction.
+The north-west corner’s lower levels are cantilevered, via double-storey walls, to slightly oversail an adjacent substructure, while staying supported entirely on Park Modern’s primary frame.
+An adjacent, private residential mews street is also interfaced carefully with the new construction.